 Teaching Sociology continues to be at the forefront of the scholarship of teaching and learning in sociology.

-Under the editorship of Stephen Sweet and with deputy editor Michele Lee Kozimor-King, Teaching Sociology, Volume 46 (2018) published 56 works, including conversations (5), articles (12), notes (8), as well as book and film reviews (31).
+Under the editorship of Stephen Sweet and with deputy editor Michele Lee Kozimor-King, Teaching Sociology, Volume 47 (2019) published 56 works, including conversations (3), articles (15), notes (5), as well as book and film reviews (37).

 The Teaching Sociology editorial team continues to work with the editorial team of the Teaching Resources and Innovations Library for Sociology to create linkages between these two resources.
 Searches performed in TRAILS identify Teaching Sociology citations.
 A reciprocal arrangement began in Sumer 2017, with citations for new TRAILS resources published in one-two page promotions in each issue of Teaching Sociology as an ongoing practice.

 Manuscript Flow.
-In 2017, 80 manuscripts were received (54 new manuscripts and 26 revised manuscripts).
-This volume is somewhat lower than the previous two years.
-For new submissions, 35 percent were rejected without peer review.
-Some rejections were accompanied with guidance from the editor to encourage future submission of a manuscript that would have greater prospects of receiving favorable reviews, often times requiring new data collection efforts.
-Of those manuscripts sent for peer review, 9 percent were accepted unconditionally, 32 percent were accepted conditional on minor changes, 26 percent rejected but invited to revise and resubmit, and 34 percent were rejected outright.
+In 2019, excluding reviews, 72 manuscripts were received (49 new manuscripts and 23 revised manuscripts).
+This volume is somewhat lower than the previous years.
+For new submissions, 14 percent were rejected without peer review.
+Some rejections (33 percent) were accompanied with guidance from the editor to encourage future submission of a manuscript that would have greater prospects of receiving favorable reviews, often times requiring new data collection efforts.
+Of those manuscripts sent for peer review, 0 percent were accepted unconditionally, 23 percent were accepted conditional on minor changes, 56 percent rejected but invited to revise and resubmit, and 21 percent were rejected outright.
 Most manuscripts that were revised (92 percent) ultimately moved on a path toward publication after the first revision as either accepted or conditionally accepted.
 These statistics on acceptance and revision decisions are comparable to recent previous years.